 The instruction consists of seminars.
 Attendance at all instruction is obligatory.

 Course details and resources

-Course details and resources for spring 22 can be found in the learning platform Athena.
+Course details and resources for Spring semester 23 can be found in the learning platform Athena.

 Please note that only registred students have access to downloadable resources, like PDF documents, in Athena.